khoa-luu-spiraledge/khoa-luu-spiraledge/README.md

 ### 🚀 Web Developer | 2+ years of experience

-I am a Frontend Developer with over 2 years of experience specializing in building and maintaining scalable web applications using **ReactJS, NextJS, and Shopify**.
+I am a Frontend Developer with over 2 years of experience specializing in building and maintaining scalable web applications.
 I am passionate about crafting responsive, high-performance UIs and continuously learning new technologies to improve user experience.

 ## 🤝 **Let's Connect**